-As a VEOA eligible you are not subject to geographic area of consideration limitations.
-When applying under VEOA, you must rate and rank among the best qualified when compared to current employee applicants in order to be considered for appointment.
-Your veterans' preference does not apply to internal agency actions such as promotions, transfers, reassignments and reinstatements.
+VEOA eligible Veterans are not subject to geographic area of consideration limitations.
+When applying under VEOA, Veterans must rate and rank among the best qualified when compared to current employee applicants in order to be considered for appointment.
+Veterans Preference does not apply to internal agency actions such as promotions, transfers, reassignments and reinstatements.

-If you are interested and eligible for this access program, you should seek out agency merit promotion announcements open to candidates outside the agency.
-Applications should be submitted directly to the agency.
-Please note Veterans who have career status or are reinstatement eligible are not eligible for VEOA appointments.
+If you are interested and eligible for this program, you should seek out agency merit promotion announcements open to candidates outside the agency.
+Applications should follow USAJOB.gov application procedures.